Bullish and Bearish Engulfing Bar Introduction

 Where traders often get confused it with the candles bodies and wicks, but what traders just need to remember is that; the engulfing bar must have a higher high than the previous candle and a lower low.
 This is taking into account both wicks and bodies of the candle and just as long as the high is higher and the low is lower, then it fully engulfs the previous candle and is valid.

-An example of a valid Bearish Engulfing Bar
+Bearish Engulfing Bar Example

-An example of an Bullish Engulfing Bar
+Bullish Engulfing Bar Example

 When looking for Engulfing bars we are looking for the large and very obvious bars that stick out.
 The bigger the Engulfing bar the better to trade as Engulfing bars are momentum bars, and we want to trade with momentum on our side!
 The bigger the bar, the bigger the momentum!